-Circular Economy is now in the focus of the local role model and the City Council must play to catalyze it.
-Circular Economy is not enough in the urban debate.
-The mission of the City is to put circular economy on track.
+The focus of the Integrated Action Plan of Granada, is strongly linked to serving the city's ambition.
+The mission of the city is to put circular economy on track.
 The ambitions are:

-- ♣ The transformation of the city and province towards another economic, environmental, and human model.
-This implies changes in the way of consuming, using and recycling resources/waste by companies and citizens. - Getting everyone to think in terms of reduction and circularity.
-The problem is not only the inefficiency of the life cycles of products and packaging, but also the excessive production and placing on the market. - Significant increase in separation at the source and proper preparation to re-utilization of waste is a common desire, including biological waste (this will certainly decrease land disposal of waste).
+- The transformation of the city and province towards another economic, environmental, and human model.
+This implies changes in the way of consuming, using and recycling resources/waste by companies and citizens - Getting everyone to think in terms of reduction and circularity.
+The problem is not only the inefficiency of the life cycles of products and packaging, but also the excessive production and placing on the market - Significant increase in separation at the source and proper preparation to re-utilization of waste is a common desire, including biological waste (this will certainly decrease land disposal of waste)